-Justin Bieber To Marry Selena Gomez, Plans To Change His Bad Boy Behavior For Girlfriend
+Justin Bieber To Marry Selena Gomez, Plans To Change His Bad Boy Behavior For Girlfriend, Rumors Claim

 Justin Bieber has massive plans for himself and Selena Gomez, which reportedly include marriage down the line.

-The couple, who’ve been back together for the past month now, have had a tremendous bound since reconciling, with sources saying that their reunion was set to happen sooner or later.
+The couple, who’ve been back together for the past month now, have had a tremendous bond since reconciling, with sources saying that their reunion was set to happen sooner or later.

 Justin Bieber had never fallen out of love with his on-off girlfriend, and following his decision to cancel the remaining dates of his Purpose world tour, one of his biggest goals he had set for himself was to get back with the love of his life.